Bink Video!

 • Uses the SPUs for background decompression - decompress up to ten 1280x720 or thirty-six 640x480 in the background without any PPU overhead!

-• Support SPU-threads, RAW, and SPURS tasks for SPU decompression.
+• Bink 1 supports SPU-threads, RAW, and SPURS tasks for SPU decompression.
+Bink 2 supports running across two PPU-threads.

 • Works with the default PS/3 toolchain (GCC and SN Systems).